 6 step menopause diet plan

-Menopause is a natural part of a woman's life which isn't talked about as often as it should be!
-No wonder so many women are unaware that what they eat and drink can significantly affect the symptoms they experience during menopause.
+Menopause is a natural part of every woman's life which isn't talked about as often as it should be!
+No wonder so many women are unaware that what they eat and drink can significantly affect the symptoms they experience during perimenopause and menopause.

-1. Foods that can help to balance hormones
+1. Eat foods to help to balance hormones

 Large scale population studies tell us that following a Mediterranean style of diet can lead to improvements in hormonal symptoms at menopause.

-This can be as simple as adding ground flaxseed to breakfast, slicing fennel into a coleslaw for lunch, having some sprouts in a salad with dinner, and drinking herbal teas throughout the day.
-The herbal teas I often recommend are sage, red clover or fennel.
+This can be as simple as adding ground flaxseed to breakfast, slicing fennel into a coleslaw for lunch, having some sprouts in a salad with dinner, and drinking sage, red clover or fennel teas throughout the day.

 Some women who have suffered breast, ovarian or endometrial cancer are recommended by their doctor to stay away from phytoestrogen foods.
 If this is you, seeking good advice for your individual circumstances is recommended.